 Worlds Apart: The Two Koreas After Seven Decades of Separation

 Since being divided at the end of World War II and ravaged by conflict in the 1950s, North and South Korea have taken radically different political and economic paths.
-The South is now a robust democracy that plays a key role in the world economy, while the North is an impoverished dictatorship that presents an outsize military threat.
+The South is now a robust democracy that plays a key role in the world economy, while the North is a globally isolated dictatorship that presents an outsize military threat.

-The Kim dynasty in Pyongyang has a history of coming to the bargaining table dangling the prospect of cooperation, only to walk away after extracting economic concessions.
-The present round of diplomacy again coincides with stresses in the North’s economy.
+The Kim dynasty in Pyongyang also has a history of coming to the bargaining table dangling the prospect of concessions, only to walk away after extracting economic concessions.
+This time its turn to diplomacy coincides with the dwindling of currency reserves.